-The decision and notification process used for hurricane research missions is illustrated, in flow chart form, by Fig. A-1 (Appendix A).
-The names of those persons who are to receive primary notification at each decision/notification point shown in Fig. A-1 are in Tables A-1 and A-2 (Appendix A).
-In addition, contacts are maintained each weekday among the directors of HRD/AOML, TPC/NHC, and AOC to discuss the "storm outlook."
+The decision and notification process for hurricane research missions is shown, in flow chart form, in Fig. A-1 (Appendix A).
+The names of those who are to receive primary notification at each decision/ notification point shown in Fig. A-1 are in Tables A-1 and A-2 (Appendix A).
+Contacts are also maintained each weekday among the directors of HRD/AOML, TPC/NHC, and AOC to discuss the "storm outlook."